 Jang Moon Seok

 Jang Moon SeokChinese Christian Jang Moon Seok is an ethnic Korean who ministered to North Koreans in China until November 2014, when he was abducted, brought across the border into North Korea and sentenced to 15 years in prison.
-He is in his late fifties.
+He is aged around 60 and is expected to be released in 2029.

 Also known by his Chinese name Zhang Wen Shi, Deacon Jang lived in Changbai, a Chinese town in Jilin province on the border with North Korea, and ministered as a deacon alongside Pastor Han Chung-Ryeol (also an ethnic Korean Chinese citizen) among North Koreans who crossed the border into China.
 Changbai Korean Autonomous County faces North Korea’s Hyesan city across the Tumen River, which is a key point for cross-border movement by traders and defectors.